Papaya Young Directors

 Having birthed the careers of over 40 novice filmmakers, secured 31 brand sponsors and produced 80 films, the Papaya Young Directors competition has expanded exponentially since its inception in 2013 and established itself as a platform that puts promising filmic talent in front of the advertising industry.
 Appealing to graduating film school students and amateur filmmakers, who see the contest as a springboard to propel their careers, PYD has received more interest – and submissions – with every year that it’s on.
-The sixth edition of the contests started on 14th January 2019.
+7th Edition of the PYD competition is going into its final stage.

 2014: The Initial Aim